 He later earned a postgraduate scholarship with British University and consequently joined the London School of Economics where he studied B. Sc.
 Finance, graduating with a distinction.
 Between 1958 and 1960, he taught as an Assistant Lecturer in the Economics Department at Makerere University.

-Kibaki first joined active politics in 1960 when at the request of Jaramogi Oginga Odinga, he quit his role at Makerere, returned to Kenya, and took up an Executive Officer position in Kenya African National Union (KANU).
+Kibaki first joined active politics in 1960 when at the request of Raila Odinga‘s father, Jaramogi Oginga Odinga, he quit his role at Makerere, returned to Kenya, and took up the position of Executive Officer in the Kenya African National Union (KANU).
 While in this position, he helped to draft Kenya’s first constitution.

 In 1974, feeling the heat in Nairobi, Kibaki considered seeking re-election to parliament in his local town, Othaya.
 The Donholm parliamentary seat was becoming too competitive and he feared he could lose out to one Mrs. Jael Mbogo whom he had only narrowly beaten in the 1969 elections.
 He was subsequently elected MP of Othaya in the 1974 elections.
 In the same year, Mwai Kibaki was rated among the Top 100 people with the potential to lead by the Time Magazine.
 He served as Member of Parliament for Othaya between 1974 and 2012.